-Motorola DROID X may or may not become bricked when tampered withAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID X may or may not become bricked when tampered withAlex Wagner - Editorial Director of News and Content

 There has been a lot of controversy surrounding the hackability of Motorola's DROID X (which was released today), especially with the recent news of the inclusion of an eFuse that may or may not brick the device if a user attempts to hack it.
 The rumor originated a couple of days ago at My Droid World and says that Motorola included the eFuse security system in the DROID X that will check the ROM and bootloader of the device.
 If it detects that either has been tampered with, the eFuse will essentially brick the DROID X, requiring that it be sent in to Motorola to be repaired.
 This would essentially make the phone unhackable, especially since many customers would probably avoid buying the device simply because it could not be loaded up with custom ROMs.